Company registers and filings

 Private companies currently have the option of keeping their register of members on the public central register held at Companies House.

-Once the relevant provisions are in force, however, the Act will remove the ability for private companies to use the central register in this way and all relevant member information will have to be entered on the company’s own “local” register of members.
+From 18 November 2025, however, companies will no longer be able to elect to use the central register in this way and all relevant member information will have to be entered on the company’s own “local” register of members.

 The Act also modifies the information a company must keep on its members (usually its shareholders) with a view to improving the transparency requirements of companies and increasing the usefulness of the information held on those members.
-Measures introduced by the Act include:
+Measures introduced by the Act (from a date yet to be confirmed) include:

 Members will be under a statutory duty to supply required information to the company, and it will be an offence if they fail to do so within the specified period.

-It is not yet known what companies should do with their existing internal registers once the changes become effective, but companies may want to maintain them on a non-statutory basis for good record- keeping purposes.
-It is expected that regulations (yet to be published) will provide more clarity on this issue.
+It is not yet known what companies should do with their existing internal registers once the changes become effective, but companies may want to maintain them on a non-statutory basis for good record-keeping purposes.
+It is expected that guidance (yet to be published) will provide more clarity on this issue.